Compass Community Aid

 We are now involved in a new project to develop safe and secure overnight accommodation for female vendors at the local market in the community of Freswota, Vanuatu, many of whom travel great distances to sell their produce and do not have appropriate accommodation nearby.

-Throughout the year, Compass will hold a number of awareness campaigns and fundraising events which you can get behind either as a corporate sponsor, individual donor or participant.
+Throughout the year, Compass holds a number of awareness campaigns and fundraising events which you can get behind either as a corporate sponsor, individual donor or participant.

 Perhaps you would like to host your own fundraising event for the Grow A Star program or in support of our international aid work?
 To make raising funds as simple as possible, we have put together everything you need to know right HERE in this fundraising toolkit.